-1Mr Stephen Pearce was appointed to the Board on 21 June 2016.
-While he attended no meetings in FY16 in his capacity as a Director, he has attended (by invitation) all Board meetings in his capacity as Chief Financial Officer.
+Mr Stephen Pearce retired from the Board on 23 September 2016.
+Mr Pearce attended one meeting in FY17 in his capacity as a Director, and he attended (by invitation) all relevant Board and Committee meetings in his capacity as Chief Financial Officer until 31 December 2016.